 The other side of the pass there were a few stream crossings, which would normally be a non-event, but due to the amount of rain that was still draining from the mountains from yesterday’s storms, there was one particularly dubious crossing.
 The river was flowing fast, about 3 metres wide, and had submerged the rocks intended for aiding with crossing.
 After looking up and downstream for shallower/narrower crossings, I tentatively waded across, testing each new rock with my poles to check for their sturdiness before moving forward.
 I later met two ladies in the youth hostel who had tried to cross but turned back.

-Youth Hostel Berghaus: CHF36 for a dorm room and breakfast.
-Wifi, english spoken, bedding provided, takes card.
+Youth Hostel Berghaus: CHF36 for a dorm room and breakfast, bedding provided.

 Day 6 – Engelberg – Meiringen